BlueMorning/supervision_system_for_industrial_printing/README.md

 ### Analyse production trends over the time

-The decision makers can rely on the provided analysis module to find out more about the production trends over the time by exploring more than 50 PKIs through data tables, figures and dashboard.
+The decision makers can rely on the provided analysis module to find out more about the production trends over the time by exploring more than 50 KPIs through data tables, figures and dashboard.

 ![Screenshot](images/online/whole_production_analysis.jpg)